GIP-RECIA/recia-uPortal-adds/README.md

 - Servlet and tools (event listener) for the StatsRecorder
 - bean for jsp invoker, to be able to process user attributes, mainly for xiti init.
 - bean for custom Guest username selector : feature of uPortal to use multi guest depending on serverName.
+- bean to customize CAS login URL (Adding a token to avoid direct auth on CAS without passing by the portal)